TimvanScherpenzeel/gltf-to-usdz-research/README.md

 ## Limitations

+- `.glb` files are not yet accepted.
+Please use `glTF` files with seperate textures.

 - Only the first mesh in the `glTF` file will be parsed and exported.
 Make sure you merge all meshes.

 - Only `glTF` files with external textures are currently handled (as opposed to embedded base64 encoded textures).